geoffreyangus/cs106r/notes/simple_functions/simple_functions.md

 <img class="code_block" max-width="286px" src="figures/fig_simple_function_breakdown.png">

+There are five essential parts to a function.

+1. The `def` keyword.
+2. The function name.
+3. Parentheses!
+4. Colon.
+5. The function body.

 A function in Python is always started with the word `def` (1).
 Following the word `def` is the name of the function, in this case `this_is_a_function` (2), a set of parentheses (we will talk about these later) (3), and a colon (4).
 Following the _function header_ (what we call parts 1-4 all together), is the **body** of the function (5).
 The body of the function consists of a comment, and of course, the code itself.
 Notice that the body of the function is indented; this lets the Python interpreter know that the code underneath the function belongs to this specific function and not something else.

 These components are present in _every single_ function, so if you understand this much, you are in pretty good shape!